normancarcamo/is/README.md

 # is
-A data type checker and validator.
+A data type checker and validator for node (typescript compatible).

 - [Installation](#installation)
 - [Test](#test)